SICTCCS/PW-Manager-Android/README.md

 * On the main screen after login, display all the user's stored accounts in a `RecyclerView`.
 * Each item in the `RecyclerView` should clearly display the **Account Name** and a **quick description** (you could use the Category or the first few words of the Notes).
 * When a user taps on an item in the `RecyclerView`, navigate to a new "Details" screen.
-* The "Details" screen must display *all* the saved information for that specific account (Name, Email/Username, Password, Category, Notes). *Consider how you will display the password securely here - perhaps initially hidden with an option to reveal.*
+* The "Details" screen must display *all* the saved information for that specific account (Name, Email/Username, Password, Category, **URL (if provided)**, Notes).
+    * *Consider how you will display the password securely here - perhaps initially hidden with an option to reveal.*
+    * **If a URL was saved** for the account, provide a clear mechanism on this Details screen (e.g., a clickable `TextView` showing the URL, or a dedicated 'Visit Website' button) that allows the user to open the URL in a web browser.
+This should be implemented using an `Intent` with `Intent.ACTION_VIEW`.
 * Implement functionality where a **long-click** on a `RecyclerView` item initiates the process to delete that **specific stored account** (e.g., the "Netflix" entry they saved, not their main user login).
 This deletion process must:
     * Display a **confirmation dialog** (e.g., `AlertDialog`) asking the user if they are sure they want to delete that specific account entry ("Delete 'Netflix' account?").
     * Upon confirmation, remove the corresponding account data from the Firebase Realtime Database.